Study of Isothermal Compressibility and Speed of Sound in the Hadronic Matter Formed in Heavy-Ion Collision using

-As explained in Ref.~\cite{Bjorken:1982qr}, the speed of sound can quantify the nature of the same as it connects and explains the hydrodynamical evolution of the produced matter in the heavy-ion collisions.
-Fundamentally, the speed of sound also gives the information about the equation of state, which relates pressure $(P)$ and the energy density $(\epsilon)$.
-For a non-interacting massless ideal gas, the value of the squared speed of sound $c_s^2$ is expected to be $1/3$ times speed of light squared \cite{Hallman:2002qi}.
-Hence, the comparison with the massless ideal gas will give crucial information about the system dynamics and reveals the nature of the medium \cite{Deb:2019yjo}.
+As explained in Ref.~\cite{Bjorken:1982qr}, the~speed of sound can quantify the nature of the same as it connects and explains the hydrodynamical evolution of the produced matter in the heavy-ion collisions.
+Fundamentally the speed of sound also gives the information about the equation of state, which relates pressure $(P)$ and the energy density $(\epsilon)$.
+For~a non-interacting massless ideal gas, the~value of the squared speed of sound $c_s^2$ is expected to be $1/3$ times speed of light squared~\cite{Hallman:2002qi}.
+Hence, the~comparison with the massless ideal gas will give crucial information about the system dynamics and reveals the nature of the medium~\cite{Deb:2019yjo}.
 Different studies suggested that for the system created in heavy-ion collision the value of $c_s^2$ is close to the ideal value~\cite{Sahu:2020swd, Deb:2019yjo, Deb:2020ezw, Tiwari:2017aon, Khuntia:2016ikm, Castorina:2009de, NasserTawfik:2012jpa, Deppman:2012qt, Gardim:2019xjs}.

-As already discussed, these quantities are not directly observable in the experiment and we extract them by utilizing the distribution of kinematic observables such as the transverse momentum \pte-spectra, rapidity, angle of emission etc. The \pte-spectra carries sufficient information to study such quantities as it is directly related to the energy of the system.
-Understanding the distribution of \pt is in itself a tedious task because in the low-\pt region, the QCD coupling strength is very high and hence we cannot apply the perturbative QCD theories to explain the spectra.
-Several phenomenological models have been developed to tackle this issue, and the most widely accepted are the statistical thermal models.
-Further, statistical thermal models are more appropriate to analyze the thermodynamical quantities because of the high multiplicities produced in high-energy collisions.
-We can utilize the statistical thermal models to extract the thermodynamical quantities such as temperature, number density, energy density etc.
+As already discussed, these quantities are not directly observable in the experiment and we extract them by utilizing the distribution of kinematic observables such as the transverse momentum \pte-spectra, rapidity, angle of emission etc. The~\pte-spectra carries sufficient information to study such quantities as it is directly related to the energy of the system.
+Understanding the distribution of \pts is in itself a tedious task because in the low-\pts region, the~QCD coupling strength is very high and hence we cannot apply the perturbative QCD theories to explain the spectra.
+Several phenomenological models have been developed to tackle this issue, and~the most widely accepted are the statistical thermal models.
+We can utilize the statistical thermal models to extract the thermodynamical quantities such as temperature, number density, energy density~etc.